 Emu oil, vitamin E, and tea tree oil, oil are a few oils that may aid in preventing scarring.
 Topical therapies, of course, will only work on fresh scars.
 Surgery is the only way to get the piercing out once it has developed a fistula and has aged.

 Depending on the kind of scar you have, you may have several different choices.
-Dressings made of silicone that flatten the tissue can be used to treat keloids.
+Dressings made of silicone that flatten the tissue can be in use to treat keloids.
 Another option is to administer cortisone injections to the scar, which will aid in its reduction.

 The tissue is frozen during cryotherapy, which can lessen the keloid’s size and degree of hardness.
 Keloids may be flattened and faded using lasers.
 As a final resort, you might potentially have surgery to altogether remove the keloid.